xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 - Transforming / preprocessing data (often CPU-bound)
 - Model Training/Inference (often GPU-bound)

-Although GPU compute is incredibly fast, the I/O & CPU can become a bottleneck when dealing with large datasets. **In an ideal scenario, we want to saturate the GPU with data as quickly as possible to minimize idle time on both the CPU and GPU.**
+Although GPU compute is incredibly fast, I/O & CPU can become a bottleneck when dealing with large datasets. **In an ideal scenario, we want to saturate the GPU with data as quickly as possible to minimize idle time on both the CPU and GPU.**

 In this hackathon, we explored several strategies to reduce the data loading bottleneck and build a GPU-native pipeline to maximize GPU utilization.